-- 28.1 By executing and delivering this Agreement, each of the parties intends to create both a contract and a deed and covenant executed and delivered under seal. - → The contract under seal is the oldest method of creating an enforceable promise.
+28.1 By executing and delivering this

+Agreement, each of the parties

+intends to create both a contract and

+a deed and covenant executed and

+delivered under seal.

+oldest method of creating an enforceable promise.
 A promise made under seal is enforceable even if there is nothing given in return for the promise.